mtcute/mtcute/README.md

 > [!WARNING]
 > mtcute is currently in alpha stage: the api is not very stable yet, and there may be a lot of bugs
 > feel free to try it out, though, any feedback is appreciated!
+>
+> releases may not follow semver just yet, so please pin the versions for now

 ```ts
 import { NodeTelegramClient } from '@mtcute/node'